HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/form-creation/how-to.md

 ```

-> WARN: You should have items with types - that corresponds populate types.
+> WARN: You should have items with types - that corresponds populate values types.

 | Item               | data type     |
 |--------------------|---------------|